★ Mark Your Calendar

 How Players Are Scored

-Every player is evaluated on the same 100-point scale.
+Every player is evaluated on the same 54-point scale across 6 categories.
 No subjectivity, no shortcuts — just skills.

 Hitting